pbattican/jck/RULES.md

 ### <span style="text-decoration:underline;">Civil War nations</span>

 * Player Civil-War nations cannot deliberately sabotage their nation through any method (e.g. placing troops in unfavourable positions)
 * The PSA is the only allowed ACW nation.
-The Co-Pro co-op has the option to hotjoin in as the PSA if the PSA is not taken.
+The Co-Pro or Moscow Accord co-ops have the option to hotjoin in as the PSA.
 If no USA player, this does not apply.
-* No ACW nation may be admitted to faction.
+* No ACW nation may be admitted to faction, including USA.

 ## Reichspakt countries